CarbonORM/CarbonWordPress/README.md

 ## Download Options

 This is a general list of different ways to download the CarbonPHP framework.
-I've ordered them from least technical to most technical.
+I've ordered them from IMO least technical to most technical.

 1) ~~Search for CarbonPHP in the WordPress plugin store.~~ (Pending review)